lhoenig/clifu/README.md

 `./fu sed`

 Will query commandlinefu.com for all commands matching "sed" and show the results in a curses menu.
-Press left or right to toggle between description and command, enter to leave and print the full command.
+Press left or right to toggle between description and command preview, enter to select and print the full command.